mattnorris/evernote-dev-cert-cli/README.md

 Rename `config.template.json` to `config.json`.

-Copy/paste your  [developer token](https://sandbox.evernote.com/api/DeveloperToken.action) or [API key](https://dev.evernote.com/#apikey) into `config.json`.
+Copy/paste your  [developer token](https://sandbox.evernote.com/api/DeveloperToken.action) into `config.json`.

 ## Run

 Create a note.
 Copy/paste its GUID into the `disclaimer` command.

     $ ./app.js --create
     Created a new note with GUID 88888888-4444-4444-4444-000000000012 and 1 attachment(s).